john89521/john89521.github.io/index.md

 1. Make commits in GH Desktop.
 The **Push origin** button appears.
 1. It takes about a minute for the Actions to run and incorporate the changes.
 1. After Actions runs and green check marks display, refresh the web site to show changes.
+_NOTE_: I love GitHub Desktop for this flow.
+It takes care of the pushing (and pulling if needed) with ease.

 The finished product of this template is quite nice.
 [See it here](https://just-the-docs.com).